 VPs make a big difference by using resources wisely, driving key initiatives, and creating a teamwork-focused workplace.
 These efforts help the nonprofit run smoothly and have a bigger impact.

 Finding a VP for your nonprofit can feel challenging, but your organization can be up and running quickly with the right tools and guidance.
 We have helpful guides on managing nonprofits, working with boards, and creating successful fundraising plans.
-We also offer a 100% free fundraising platform for nonprofits with comprehensive tools - save every dollar possible with our software.
+We also offer a 100% free fundraising platform for nonprofits — trusted by more than 100,000 nonprofits that have collectively raised over $2 billion — with tools that help you save every dollar possible.